-This Heritage Impact Statement has been written to support the proposed works to the Femhill estate, Mulgoa, which are:
+This Heritage Impact Statement has been written to support the proposed works to the Central and Eastern Precincts of the Fernhill Estate, Mulgoa, which are:

-- 1) Large lot rural residential subdivision in the south-western section of the Fernhill estate lands (outside the Fernhill SHR curtilage).
-This subdivision is to contain 38 residential lots each of an average 2 hectares in area.
-The subdivision is proposed on sparsely wooded land with a frontage to Fairlight Road, the land originally having been part of the Fairlight estate.
-The land is not heritage listed, however part of the land adjoins the site of the SHR listed Fairlight Homestead and Barn. - 2) Residential subdivision in the south-eastern section of the Femhill estate lands (outside the Fernhill SHR curtilage).
+Residential subdivision in the south-eastern section of the Fernhill estate lands (outside the Fernhill SHR curtilage).

 This subdivision is proposed to contain 54 residential lots of an average of 1000 square metres each in area, plus parkland setting on the northern lot with an existing home.
-The land forms part of the LEP-heritage listed Fernhill curtilage, and is also in the vicinity of the SHR Listed St Thomas Church & burial ground, and the LEP-listed St Thomas Road (original alignment of Mulgoa Road) and the LEP-listed Mulgoa Public School. - 3) Consolidation of all the other land comprising the Femhill estate, including the northern LEP-listed Fernhill curtilage area, in order to ensure future protection of the Femhill estate as a large rural estate. - 4) Permission for a range of uses on the Fernhill estate including equestrian events (continuing a long history of equestrian uses on the estate), conferences, functions, recreation and entertainment uses.
-No new buildings are proposed for these uses in this DA, however permission is sought for the installation of temporary marquees, portable toilets and temporary car parking, and traffic management arrangements.
+The land forms part of the LEP-heritage listed Fernhill curtilage, and is also in

+- the vicinity of the SHR Listed St Thomas Church & burial ground, and the LEP-listed St Thomas Road (original alignment of Mulgoa Road) and the LEP-listed Mulgoa Public School. - 2) Consolidation of the balance of the Eastern and Central Precinct lands comprising in order to ensure future protection of the core Fernhill Estate as a large rural estate. - 3) Permission for a range of uses on the Fernhill Estate including equestrian events (continuing a long history of equestrian uses on the estate), conferences, functions, recreation and entertainment uses.
+No new buildings are proposed for these uses in this IDA, however permission is sought for the installation of temporary marquees, portable toilets and temporary car parking, and traffic management arrangements.
 Entry and exit points for events are discrete and traffic management will ensure safe entry and exit to and from the estate.
+The application includes a proposal for a new vehicular entry from Mulgoa Road.